 Raysal is a tiny town located in the state of West Virginia.
 With a population of 364 people and just one neighborhood, Raysal is the 222nd largest community in West Virginia.

-The per capita income in Raysal in 2022 was $15,123, which is low income relative to West Virginia and the nation.
-This equates to an annual income of $60,492 for a family of four.
+The per capita income in Raysal in 2022 was $26,163, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $104,652 for a family of four.
 However, Raysal contains both very wealthy and poor people as well.
-Raysal also has one of the higher rates of people living in poverty in the nation, with 42.70% of its population below the federal poverty line.

 The people who call Raysal home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Raysal residents report their race to be White.
-Important ancestries of people in Raysal include Irish, English, German, Yugoslavian, and Other West Indian.
+Important ancestries of people in Raysal include Italian, German, Irish, Yugoslavian, and Other West Indian.

 The most common language spoken in Raysal is English.
 Other important languages spoken here include African languages and Arabic.